 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Kidney disease or
+- Hearing loss or

-- Loss of hearing or deafness, history of—Use with caution.
+- Kidney disease—Use with caution.
 May cause side effects to become worse.

-Proper Use of vancomycin
+Proper use of Vancoled

-Vancoled Side Effects
+Side Effects of Vancoled

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: